 Starts Working In: 45 minutes to 1 hour

-The most common type of CBN edibles are gummies.
+The most common type of CBN edibles are CBN gummies.
 Edibles are fixed-dose – since each gummy will contain the same amount of CBN, this is an ideal consumption method if you want to take the same amount each time.

 Since edibles have to pass through your digestive system, however, they take anywhere from 45 minutes to 1 hour to begin having an effect.